uppalutkarsh/beatest-hack/README.md

 ### ✍&nbsp; About the Project

-The main idea includes providing modules with special features for all the video calling apps for noise-free video calling and online meetings.
-The first feature is to unmute only that user whose request will be placed upon hand raising and approved by the admin so as to prevent disturbances.
-For this, we have built a UI on technology-based FLASK which will accept requests on hand raising and the user will be shown the message” YOU  CAN ASK DOUBT NOW”.
-Another is special applause when the teacher or the presenter ends the presentation and this will not give a sudden ending to the online meeting and motivate the presenter.
-Another feature is to remove noise disturbance from video calling.
+Our idea is to render modules for all the video conferencing (VC) apps for noise-free video calling and online meetings.
+One peculiarity is the spontaneous unmuting of the mic when a user raises their hands for query-resolving or discussion induction.
+Another feature yields automatic applause at the end of any presentation or meeting.
+Furthermore, we integrate noise disturbance removal from the videos contributing to better clarity.
+The last and essential module that we introduce is the virtual screen board, supporting the real-time interactive notebook concourses.

 <br>